ballerina-platform/ballerina-library/docs/module-owners.md

 # Ballerina Library Package Owners

-This document lists the owners of the Ballerina Library packages.
+This document serves as a comprehensive guide to the owners of the Ballerina Library packages.

 ## Primary and Secondary Owners

-Each package has a primary owner, who is responsible for managing and maintaining the package.
-Each package should have a secondary owner, who should assist the primary owner in managing and maintaining the package.
-In case the primary owner is unavailable, the secondary owner should be able to take over the responsibilities of the primary owner.
-It is assumed that the secondary owner would attend only to the urgent issues when the primary owner is available.
-The secondary owner should be able to take over the responsibilities of the primary owner only when the primary owner is unavailable for a long period of time.
+### Primary Owner

+The primary owner of a Ballerina Library package holds the core responsibility for managing and maintaining the package.
+Their tasks include overseeing the stability and quality of the package, monitoring essential metrics such as daily build status, Trivy scan results, load tests, and GraalVM checks.
+They are also responsible for evaluating proposals to enhance the package, reviewing and merging pull requests, addressing issues, and ensuring timely responses to inquiries on the Discord server.
+Furthermore, the primary owner manages individual releases and collaborates with release managers to facilitate the release process.

+### Secondary Owner

+The secondary owner of a Ballerina Library package plays a vital supportive role.
+In the absence of the primary owner, they assume responsibility for urgent matters and assist in managing and maintaining the package.
+While they may not handle the package's core duties on a regular basis, they should be prepared to take over the primary owner's responsibilities if the latter becomes unavailable for an extended period.
+The secondary owner's tasks include monitoring the package's status, assisting in reviewing pull requests, and promptly responding to urgent issues in collaboration with the primary owner.

 ## Responsibilities of a Package Owner

-The responsibilities of a package owner include:
+A package owner's duties encompass:

-- Maintaining the stability and the quality of the package
+- Ensuring the package's stability and quality
-- Checking the daily build status, Trivy scan results, load tests, and GraalVM checks
+- Monitoring daily build status, Trivy scan results, load tests, and GraalVM checks
-- Coming up with proposals to improve the package
+- Formulating proposals to enhance the package
 - Reviewing and merging pull requests
-- Responding to issues and add relevant labels
+- Addressing issues and applying relevant labels
-- Responding to questions in the Discord server
+- Responding to inquiries on the Discord server
-- Responding to internal and external queries and issues related to the package
+- Handling internal and external queries and issues related to the package
-- Handling individual releases and help release managers with the release process
+- Overseeing individual releases and assisting release managers in the release process

-When there is a change of ownership, the new owner should be responsible for updating this document.
+In the event of a change in ownership, the new owner is accountable for updating this document promptly.

->**Note:** When adding a new package, please add it according to the alphabetical order, disregarding the organization name.
+> **Note:** When introducing a new package, kindly arrange it alphabetically, disregarding the organization name."

 ## List of Owners